nikerl/quadrisparse/README.md

 - `/rtl` contains the SystemVerilog files describing the co-processor
 - `/sw` contains example programs that can be used with the [x-heep](https://github.com/x-heep/x-heep) platform as well as helper functions to generate test data
 - `/tb` contains a standalone testbench which can be used to verify the functionality of the accelerator

+## Limitations
+- DLD_W instruction requires the dense matrix's number of columns to be divisible by 4 or zero-padded
+- The instructions are completely un-pipelined

 ## Licence
 Unless otherwise specified in their respective file headers all files in this repository are made available under Apache License v2.0 (`Apache-2.0`).
 Most RTL files are licenced under the Solderpad Hardware License v2.1 (`SHL-2.1`), see LICENCE.md.